purpleteam-labs/purpleteam-orchestrator/README.md

 </div>

-If you are setting up the orchestrator, you will be targeting the `local` environment.
+If you are setting up the _orchestrator_, you will be targeting the `local` environment.

-Clone this repository.
+Clone or fork this repository.

+If you are developing this project:

 `cd` to the repository root directory and run:
 ```shell